Andrea Orrison, M.A., CCC-SLP

 Alicia Richardson, M.S., CCC-SLP

-Alicia graduated from Northern Arizona University in 2007 with a Bachelors degree in Elementary Education and a minor in Psychology.
-In 2009, she completed a Masters of Science degree in Clinical Speech Pathology.
-Alicia has experience working as a speech language pathologist in school, clinic, and home-based settings.
-She has evaluated and provided therapy to clients ages 2-20 with a variety of speech and language needs.
+Alicia graduated from Northern Arizona University with a Bachelor of Science degree in elementary education and a Master of Science in clinical speech pathology.
+Alicia has experience working as a speech-language pathologist in school, clinic, and home-based settings.
+She has evaluated and provided therapy to clients with a variety of speech and language needs.
 Alicia is particularly interested in treating articulation, phonological, and expressive/receptive language disorders.
 She is passionate about working with children and collaborating with families to increase their communication skills.

 Sarah Markel, M.A., CCC-SLP